 Hearing Loss Facts

 Hearing loss left untreated affects social and working relationships, emotional health, mental/cognitive ability, and physical health.
 Many times hearing has declined gradually and the person may not realize how much they are missing.
-This creates stress and miscommunication at home and work and decreases quality of life, earning power, and and self-confidence.
+This creates stress and miscommunication at home and work and decreases quality of life, earning power, and self-confidence.

 Challenging activities and social situations become less appealing and may be avoided.
 Music, nature, and people are less accessible.
 Loved ones may have to repeat or act as an interpreter.
 Helen Keller once observed that her blindness separated her from things, but her hearing loss separated her from people.